learn-co-curriculum/dsc-big-data-pyspark-intro/README.md

 ### Word Count with Map-Reduce

-At the end of the day, you'll use Map-Reduce to solve a basic NLP task: counting stop words, and keeping word frequency.
+You'll use Map-Reduce to solve a basic NLP task where you compare attributes of different authors of various texts.

+### Machine Learning with Spark

+After you've solved a basic Map-Reduce problem, you will learn about employing the machine learning modules of PySpark.
+You will perform a classification and clustering problem.

 ## Summary

-In this section, you'll learn the foundations of NLP and different technicues to make a computer understand text!
+In this section, you'll learn the foundations of Big Data and how to manage it with Spark!